PREreview/rapid-prereview/README.md

 #### Development

-To work on the extension you can start a dev server (`npm start` and then follow the instruction below depending on whether you want to work with Chrome or Firefox).
+To work on the extension you can:
+1. start a dev server (run `npm start`)
+2. follow the instruction below depending on whether you want to work with Chrome or Firefox.

 ##### Chrome